chess297/chess297/README.md

 - 👋 I'm Viky.
 Currently working in Web and Flutter development.

-- 🔭 In the future, I hope I can keep up with my studies and become a full-stack engineer in the health profession.
+- 🔭 In the future, I hope I can keep learning and become a more professional full-stack engineer.

 <div align="center"><a name="readme-top"></a>